 How I Started My Paper Flower 6-Figure Income Business With Just $10 of Investment?

 The Crafty Sagittarius was conceived 6 months after I first arrived her in the United States.
 After few months of settling, I finally feel that I needed something to do than rearrange our house furniture 3 or 4 times a week.
 So, picture this: you are in a foreign country, shocked of how intense the life here, doesn’t know anyone around, closest family member is almost 2 hours’ drive away and don’t know how to drive.
 That was my situation.
-But my gracious husband agreed to take and fetch me to and from work if I find any.
+So determined and missed the situation where I have my own money, I was searching for any job close by.
 So I did found one; in a coffee shop.
 I guess my personality isn’t really for that environment.
 I’m too sensitive to be yelled at over a coffee that is 2 degrees warmer than the customer wanted.
 Or being lectured in a belittling way of the nutritional value of donkey milk (exaggerated) over the regular milk ahahaha.
 So first day of training I quit!
 I’m not a quitter in nature, however, my gut tells me there’s no growth for me there.
 Nor, the environment will attribute to any potential success in the future.

-So I told my husband I’m going to start a business.
-What business?
+So I started strategizing how can I make money where my peace and sanity will remain intact.Then there goes the brilliant idea.
+I’m going to start a business.
+I laughed at myself when I look back.
+So easy say that you'll start your own business.
+But what time business?
 God knows what.
+The fact of the matter is, I don't even have an iota of experience of how to run a business, let alone, I haven't figured out what type of business I'm gonna dive into.
 I just knew that I would be so much better working by myself and working for myself.
 I’m an extrovert, so it’s not like I don’t get along with others or feel awkward with others.
-However, I’ve been employed almost 8 years before overseas, and the only one who benefited my hard work, our hard work was the owner of the company.
+However, I’ve been employed almost 7 years before overseas, and the only one who benefited my hard work, our hard work was the owner of the company.
 So days of figuring out what to do, I end up wanting to start baking.
 From the very start, event industry seems to pull me like a magnet.
 I love to be in social events.
 So to start, why not begin with something small and offer cupcakes and desserts to events around here?
 Make sense, right?
-The problem is, I don’t have a proper baking training and I’m not the most precise person on earth which is prerequisite in baking.
+The problem is, I don’t have a proper baking training and skills and I’m not the most precise person on earth which is prerequisite in baking.
 I cooked like my grandmother: a little bit of this, and a little bit of that.
 We never had measuring cups or spoon growing up, and well, looks like we turn out fine.
 Since my younger years, I knew I am an artist.
 The idea of precision is a restriction for me.
 So after two weeks of trying and wasting ingredients, I knew that cupcakes and desserts was not for me.
 Again, seems like I’m giving up but I’m not.
 I just knew what I want and I haven’t seen it yet.
 I trust my gut wholeheartedly.
 It has been my navigating tool of what and not to do in life.
 And 95% it never fails me.
 One December afternoon of 2016, I was on Pinterest checking out decors and backdrop for baby girl’s 1st birthday.
 We had a family member’s birthday coming up.
 I saw some paper flowers.
 And for some reason, it feels like seeing it and the idea of making it is like a warm soup in my stomach on a cold winter night.
 My long dead brain’s bulb finally lit up.
 So I started the project.
 Believe it or not, my 6-figure income started with just $10.00.

 Yes, I didn’t start with a big amount of business capital.
 So don’t get terrified if you have close to nothing right now.
 I had some of the basics like scissors, pencil, and glue gun but no fancy cutting machines of any kind.
 So don’t feel the pressure that you gotta have one to start this business.
 I spent my 10 bucks to get colored poster board from the Dollar Tree (that time, I wasn’t even aware that cardstock exist) and hot glue sticks.